sdave777/Network-Analysis-and-DCO-Prioritization/README.md

 ```

 ## Predict Malicious Likelihood
+Using a linear regression model with a maximum of 1000 iterations, we should be able to predict the malicious likelihood of a given IP address, contained in the dataset.

 To predict malicious likelihood, send a GET request to /predict with the responding IP address as a query parameter (replace <RESPONDING_IP> with the appropriate IP address):